 For most ladies new to firearms who’ve just taken our Basic Protection Course, this typically requires a minimum of 4-5 Ladies Days at the Range.
 We have also seen ladies shortcut this process after attending a private training session, or a TON of dry fire practice.

 Course participation is by invitation only.
 If you feel you’re ready and you meet the qualifications, please contact us or meet us at Ladies Day at the Range to discuss.

 What You’ll Learn

-This course is a blend of classroom and practical on-the-range instruction in which you’ll learn:
+With the blend of classroom and practical on-the-range instruction you’ll also learn:

 - Psychology of situational awareness and self-defense

 - Basic defensive shooting skills